-Raphaël’s experience spans a wide range of products and industries, including pharmaceuticals, IT, consumer products and retail, transport, telecoms, energy, basic industries, financial services, media and entertainment.
-While at CRA, he has worked for clients such as Universal Music Group, Google, Dolby, Pfizer, Novartis, Mylan, Baxter, Abbott, GE, Virgin Atlantic, Danone, Henkel, L’Oréal, ABF, Ahold Delhaize, FIFA, Cable Europe, Canal+, SFR, Deutsche Bank, JP Morgan and the European Commission.
+Raphaël’s experience spans a wide range of products and industries, including in the technology sector, pharmaceuticals, consumer products and retail, transport, telecoms, energy, basic industries, financial services, media and entertainment.
+While at CRA, he has worked for clients such as Universal Music Group, Google, Dolby, Pfizer, Novartis, Mylan, Baxter, Abbott, GE, Linde, Novelis, Energizer, Danone, Henkel, L’Oréal, ABF, Ahold Delhaize, Virgin Atlantic, Wallenius, Cable Europe, Canal+, SFR, FIFA, Credit Suisse, Deutsche Bank, JP Morgan, private equity firms and the European Commission.

 Prior to joining CRA, Raphaël was a member of DG Competition’s chief economist team at the European Commission.
 While at the Commission, he contributed to major competition policy initiatives, including the European Commission’s Best Practices for Economic Submissions and Data Collection in Merger and Antitrust Cases, and the European Commission’s Practical Guide on the Quantification of Antitrust Damages.
 Raphaël has published numerous articles on the economics of competition, covering in particular horizontal and non-horizontal mergers, the impact of mergers on innovation, market definition, exclusionary conduct, excessive prices, standard essential patents, bargaining power and antitrust damages estimation.

-Raphaël received a PhD in economics from the University of Chicago, and degrees in law and in economics from the University of Liège, Belgium.
+Raphaël holds a PhD in economics from the University of Chicago and degrees in law and in economics from the University of Liège, Belgium.
 He has been a post-doctoral fellow at New York University and taught at the University of Chicago and the Free University of Brussels (ULB).

 - Ph.D.
 Economics, University of Chicago